alirezagholamii/minicode/README.md

 # MiniCode

-MiniCode is personal Note for coding.
+MiniCode is a personal Note for coding.

 ## Installation